OMAD Fasting | How | Long | Start | Often | Benefits | FAQ | Studies

 Moreover, hormones like norepinephrine keep the basal metabolic rate high during this time of fasting (Zauner et al. 200019).

-10. One Meal a Day Promotes Gut Health
+10. Promotes Gut Health

 Intermittent fasting is one of the best ways to improve gut health since it allows your intestines to rest.